travelmarx/scrapbook101/docs/about-this-site.md

 * You have to restart (`bundle exec jekyll serve`) to pick up changes in the `_config.yml`.
 For example, if you add a new site variable.

-* If something doesn't seem right with the build, check the build window started in your Git-Bash window.
+* If something doesn't seem right with the build, check the build output in your Git-Bash window.
 This is where your big time savings comes in because you can see what the problem is right away and address it.

 ## Further tweaks

 Here is a running of list of further tweaks to our document editing and setup process:

 **Boostrap:** After running for a few weeks, we wanted to add [tabbed content][tabs] using Bootstrap.
 This lead us discover that there is a GitHub Page theme with [Bootstrap 4 startup site][bootstraptheme].
-Instead of using this, we ended up injecting the necessary scripts into the `_layouts\default.html`.
+However, instead of using this, we ended up injecting the necessary Bootstrap scripts into the `_layouts\default.html`.

 **Relative Links:** At first we didn't notice the difference between the local URL (e.g., http://localhost:4000/index) and the live site URL (https://travelmarx.github.io/scrapbook101/index).
 The difference of "scrapbook101" made relative document links work locally but not live.
-This [SO post][sopost] pointed the way that we could specify a baseurl parameter when starting Jekyll locally.
+This [SO post][sopost] pointed the way that we could specify a **baseurl**I parameter when starting Jekyll locally.
 We do two things:

   - We define any internal links without a forward slash (/).
-  - We start Jekyll specifying a **baseurl** parameter like so <br/> `bundle exec jekyll serve --baseurl '//scrapbook101'`.
+  - We start Jekyll locally specifying a **baseurl** parameter like so <br/> `bundle exec jekyll serve --baseurl '//scrapbook101'`.

 Another way to do this is outlined in the Jekyll help for [Project Page URL Structure][jekyllhelp].